Construction Noise

-Construction noise in a compact city like Hong Kong can be a significant problem.
-On this page you can learn about how the Environmental Protection Department is managing construction noise, the roles of construction noise permits and noise emission labels, and a code of good practice to which the Department is encouraging adherence.
+Construction and renovation noise in a compact city like Hong Kong can be a significant problem.
+On this page you can learn about how the Environmental Protection Department is managing construction noise, the roles of construction noise permits and noise emission labels, a code of good practice to which the Department is encouraging adherence, and a pilot scheme on quiet renovation.

 As in many densely populated cities around the world, noise is a significant environmental problem in Hong Kong.
 The small geographical size of the urban areas means that buildings are always very close to each other, and that commercial and residential premises are mixed together.
 So when new construction or renovations are underway, noise can be very disturbing.
 Since the Noise Control Ordinance came into effect in 1989, the Environmental Protection Department has worked to reduce this problem by carefully managing construction noise.
-The aim is to balance the needs of the construction industry against the maintenance of social harmony.
+The aim is to strike a balance between the needs of the construction industry and social harmony.

 Construction Noise Permits

-The main way in construction noise is managed is the issuance of construction noise permits.
-A construction noise permit must be obtained from the Environmental Protection Department for either of the following two cases.
+Construction Noise is mainly controlled under a construction noise permit system.
+A construction noise permit must be obtained from the Environmental Protection Department for either of the following two situations:

-• Prescribed construction work in Designated Areas or general construction work using powered mechanical equipment from 7 pm to 7 am on weekdays, and any time on Sundays and public holidays.
+• Using specified powered mechanical equipment or carrying out prescribed construction work in Designated Areas, or carrying out general construction work using powered mechanical equipment, from 7 pm to 7 am on weekdays, and any time on Sundays and public holidays.

-• Percussive piling from 7 am to 7 pm on any day other than a public holiday.
+• Carrying out percussive piling from 7 am to 7 pm on any day other than a public holiday.

 You should note that percussive piling is prohibited from 7 pm to 7 am on weekdays and any time on Sundays and public holidays.
 Applications for construction noise permits must be submitted to the Environmental Protection Department for assessment and approval before the commencement of the work.
 The respective application forms are available online, and can also be submitted electronically.